armenstepanyan/js-tips/js-basic/object.md

 user.name = 'Bob'; // {name: 'John'} <-- unchanged
 ```
-In strict mode `user.name = '...'` will trhow an error.
+In strict mode `user.name = '...'` will throw an error.
 (Cannot assign to read only property 'name' of object)